bl2437-nyu/os-assignment-package/readme.md

 ### Does it cover every chapter of the OS course?

-Currently, no. It currently covers **processes, synchronization, threads and files**, in this order.
+Currently, no. It currently covers **processes, synchronization, threads, and files**, in this order.
 It is possible to expand this package to include more chapters.

 ### Any known issues?